Pfizer pediatric vaccine trial to begin this summer in Kentucky

 “Literally, as soon as I saw the post, I got on the phone and called to get my oldest son signed up,” she said with a smile.

-Lewis added she has a feeling of confidence in the efficacy and safety of the coronavirus vaccine.
+Lewis added she has a feeling confidence in the efficacy and safety of the coronavirus vaccine.

 “If the vaccine is the end game, I want to do whatever I can to get it to as many people as possible,” she said.